 Wilting Leaves

 Wilting leaves usually signal too-dry soil.
-However, wilt can also be a symptom of root rot, a result of inadequate drainage.
+However, wilt can also be a symptom of root rot resulting from inadequate drainage.

 Brown Scorch Marks

 If you notice brown scorch marks, this may indicate overexposure to bright light.
-Move the plant into indirect light if you see scorching.
+For optimal Heartleaf Philodendron care, move the plant into indirect light if you see scorching.

 Brown Spots on the Leaves or Stems